Cal-CS-61A-Staff/hog-gui/README.md

 ### `yarn deploy`

 Before deploying your build, make sure that the `hog.py` file is present in the `deploy` directory.
 If not, copy it from the [website repo](https://github.com/Cal-CS-61A-Staff/berkeley-cs61a/blob/master/src/proj/hog/hog.py).
-Then run `yarn deploy` and you'll be able to test the updated app at https://hog.cs61a.org/.
+Then run `yarn deploy` and you'll be able to see the updated app at https://hog.cs61a.org/.

 ## Learn More